[ From the Archives of 365 ]

 “What words of counsel do you have for the world?”
-I ask.
+I asked.

-“It’s difficult for me,” Musician Roberto replies in Spanish.
+“It’s difficult for me,” musician Roberto replied in Spanish.

-And with the help of Hector, the manager of Follow Your Heart supermarket and restaurant, who interprets for us, Roberto continues.
+And with the help of Hector, the manager of Follow Your Heart supermarket and restaurant, who interprets for us, Roberto continued.

-“The solution for the troubles of the world…?
-It’s not political, because the two systems – socialism and capitalism have not found the way for people to be more united and in solidarity.
+“The solution to the troubles of the world?
+It’s not political, because the two systems—socialism and capitalism, have not found the way for people to be more united and in solidarity.

-At first Roberto is a little hesitant to interview, but with the support of Hector, who graciously finds us sitting room in one of the busiest vegan eateries in the area, Roberto and I settle in for a pleasant conversation.
+At first, Roberto was a little hesitant to interview, but with the support of Hector, who graciously found us sitting room in one of the busiest vegan eateries in the area, we settled in for a pleasant conversation.

-It’s cool how I even got here.
-Only one hour ago I was perplexed as to where to go on this Sunday evening.
+It was cool how I even got there.
+Only one hour prior I was perplexed as to where to go on that Sunday evening.
 Sunday is always the hardest day for me.
 It’s the day that I do my best to find time for family.
-And every week the thought of an hours long adventure, becomes more and more difficult to endeavor, even with my drive to not stop 365, for any reason.
+And every week the thought of an hours-long adventure became more and more difficult to endeavor, even with my drive to not stop interviewing strangers for 365 consecutive days.

-Roberto continues, “I’d like to see younger people in the government.
-Obama is OK, he is not too old and open to new things, but we need more young people in power.
+Roberto continued, “I’d like to see younger people in the government.
+We need more young people in power.
 And what I mean about power is young people able to make decisions.
 They have a fresher perspective and listen to the people.
 It does not matter if they are Democrat or Republican.”

-Roberto talks of the people and of solidarity, something that we all share common ground in desiring.
+Roberto talked of the people and of solidarity, something that we all share common ground in desiring.

-Roberto expresses what he calls “My idealistic dream.”
+Roberto expressed what he called “My idealistic dream.”

 It goes like this:

-Roberto is asking of us only one thing, to respect each other for who we are, to drop the guile, judgments and fears.
-He is instructing us to reach out our minds to have faith in the people, and to allow for fresh thinking in exploring the ways we view and act towards one another.
+Roberto asks of us only one thing, to respect each other for who we are, to drop the guile, judgment, and fear.
+To extend our minds in having faith in people, and as we do, to allow fresh thinking in exploring the ways we view and act towards one another.

 When Hector first introduced me to Roberto, he told me this, “Roberto is the man you need to interview.
 He is the greatest man in the San Fernando Valley.”